What is India Plastics Pact?

 When is the India Plastics Pact officially launching?
 How can I get involved?

-India Plastics Pact intends to launch in June/July 2021 with the official announcement of its targets and founding members and supporters.
-The initial Action Groups and Roadmap will begin shortly after launch.
-Companies can get involved by submitting their request online to become a Member or they can reach out to: email@example.com, Nandini.firstname.lastname@example.org
+India Plastics Pact launched on 3rd September 2021 with the official announcement of its targets and founding members and supporters.
+The initial Action Groups and Roadmap commence shortly after launch.
+Companies can get involved by submitting their request online to become a member or can reach out to: firstname.lastname@example.org, Nandini.email@example.com